skovy/skovy.dev/content/blog/design-system-principles/index.md

    1. **Define usage guidelines**: the intended use cases for components should be well documented and communicated.
 This helps new folks quickly understand when a component (or color, shadow, etc.) should or shouldn't be used.
-It also helps avoids incorrect usages that can make it hard to make changes.
+It also helps avoids incorrect usages that can make it harder to make changes in the future.
 Finally, it's easier to understand and communicate why a component needs to evolve when a new usage presents itself that has not yet been documented.
 1. **Have a well defined process for adding new components**: it's important to clearly define so engineers and designers know how to introduce components and evolve the system.
-Without this, it can be frustrating when new designers or engineers want to make changes.
+Without this, it can be a frustrating experience.
    The following principles can be used as a starting point as an approach for evolving a system.
 These principles can help keep the system "clean."
 Meaning only truly reusable, robust, and flexible components exist.
 This helps avoid littering the system with components that are used in only one place or developed with one specific feature in mind.
    1. **Avoid adding new components directly to the system**: it's very hard _(often impossible)_ to predict every possible usage of a component with a sample size of one.
 This makes it hard to optimize the API for flexibility,